 Online photo labsÂ change their interface to make it easier or harder for clients to order, prices change, and service can get better or worse.

 I have found several online reviews and comparisons which you can read at these sites:

 The problem with online reviews is that they are no better than the skills and experience of the reviewer(s), and that is sometimes in question.
 I trusted Popular Photography (they have gone out of business).
 They knew what they were doing.

-I am looking for both color accuracy and image quality plus the look of different paper surfaces.
+In my own testing of several online labs, I am looking for both the color accuracy and image quality plus the look of different paper surfaces.
 When I get the prints back some labs immediately stand out as very good, some as ok, and some as not so good.
 My monitor is calibrated on a regular basis with a professional colorimeter.
-That means the colors I see on my monitor are accurate to exacting standards.
+That means the colors I see on my monitor are accurate to industry standards.
 If I send a file off to a quality professional lab, the colors I see on my monitor are the colors I get on my prints.
-Since I use the same reference files to send to different labs, if the color is off in the prints I get back I know it is the lab’s fault.
+Since I use the same reference files to send to different labs, if the color is off in the prints I get back, I know it is the lab’s fault.
 I do not use a lab that is not color accurate.

 Print surface adds another dimension.
 You can have the same digital file printed on Kodak E-surface, Fuji Crystal Archive Glossy, Fuji Pearl, and Kodak Metallic.
 You will get four prints that have the same colors, but the prints will have a different look and a different feel.
 To know what I mean, you have to see the prints in person.
 You can’t see the difference over the internet.
 No one can tell you which surface you should pick.
 You have to decide for yourself based on your own artistic preferences.
 To complicate matters, the more experienced you become the more you are likely you to say something like “I prefer this portrait on Fuji Crystal Archive Glossy, but I prefer this autumn landscape on Kodak Metallic.”